 Beauty, Fashion and Fine Art Photographer, USA

 Douglas Dubler is a fashion and beauty photographer who seamlessly joins craft and creativity to produce some of the most memorable images in editorial, advertising and fine art photography.
 Dubler has been able to achieve this union by synthesizing right and left brain thinking.
 His early training in Fine and Liberal Arts at Boston University enriched him with an articulate sense of form, color, and composition.
-Initial experiences as a plastic sculptor and silk screen artist instilled in him a great respect for the craft and workmanship necessary to create fine art, and produced the dedication to detail that appears in his work as a photographer.
+Initial experiences as aplastic sculptor and silk screen artist instilled in him a great respect for the craft and workmanship necessary to create fine art, and produced the dedication to detail that appears in his work as a photographer.
 Early mentors in his creative life were Ansel Adams and Isamu Noguchi.

 Dublerʼs professional photographic career began in the late ʻ60ʼs in California and the Virgin Islands where he photographed underwater life.
-Seeking dry ground, he made the transition to studio photography in the early ʻ70ʼs.
+Seeking dry land, he made the transition to studio photography in the early ʻ70ʼs.
 In 1976 his desire for commercial success drew him to Los Angeles where he began to specialize in fashion and beauty photography.
 During this period Douglas was mentored by renowned fashion photographer Neal Barr with whom he has maintained a decades long friendship.
 Working primarily with major motion picture studios, Douglas photographed celebrities and subsequently obtained cosmetic assignments from Max Factor and Redken Laboratories.

 In addition he also began working as a photographic consultant and special photographer on feature films.
 Access to European editorial markets and major cosmetic accounts lured Douglas to New York in 1982.
 His editorial assignments brought him primarily to Italy where he spent extensive amounts of time working for Amica, Lei, and Italian Vogue.
 His celebrity editorial clients include Jacqueline Bisset, Jane Fonda, Shirley MacLaine, Dolly Parton, Brooke Shields, Andie MacDowell and Sharon Stone.

 Dublerʼs innovative techniques and his consistent ability to reproduce accurate, pleasing skin tones with minimal retouching has produced a client list of major cosmetic companies including Max Factor, Revlon, Clairol, Coty, Redken, Avon, Charles of the Ritz, Sally Hansen, and Alexandra de Markoff.
 His commercial successes have been recognized by the industry with awards from the Starch Report, Communication Arts, Art Directors Club and Clio.

-His personal work, unlike his commercial work, is eclectic and runs the gamut from surreal abstract to still life to architectual.
-His digital fine art prints are represented by Mertens Fine Art in Montecito, California.
-Teaching venues include The School of Visual Arts where he is a graduate instructor, Brooks Institute, The International Center of Photography and Hallmark Institute of Photography.
+His personal work, unlike his commercial work, is eclectic and runs the gamut from surreal abstract to still life to architectural.
+His digital fine art prints are represented by Mertens Fine Art in Montecito, California and Throckmorton Fine Art in New York City.